Theba pisana

 Theba pisana, common names the white garden snail, sand hill snail, white Italian snail, Mediterranean coastal snail, and simply just the Mediterranean snail, is an edible species of medium-sized, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helicidae, the typical snails.

 This species is native to the Mediterranean region, but it has become an invasive species in many other countries.
 Theba pisana is a well-known agricultural pest in numerous parts of the world.
 The shell color varies from white to yellow-brown with light brown spiral markings.

 Distribution

 The species is native to the Mediterranean region.
 The type locality is Italy.

-The distribution of Theba pisana includes the Mediterranean region and adjacent Atlantic coasts from central Morocco to north western Europe:
+The distribution of T. pisana includes the Mediterranean region and adjacent Atlantic coasts from central Morocco to north western Europe: